Atkiya/1st/README.md

 Score tracking to keep track of your progress.
 Level advancement as you clear lines.
 Game over when the blocks reach the top of the grid.
+Clearline sound whenever a line is cleared
+Gameover sound when the game is over